bcbio/bcbio-nextgen-vm/README.rst

   environment indefinitely, providing the ability to re-run an older analysis by reverting to an archived snapshot.

-This currently supports lightweight `docker`_ containers.
-It is still a work in progress and we welcome feedback and problem reports.
+This currently supports running on `Amazon Web Services (AWS) http://aws.amazon.com/`_ and locally with lightweight `docker`_ containers.
 The bcbio documentation contains details on using `bcbio-vm to run analyses on AWS
 <https://bcbio-nextgen.readthedocs.org/en/latest/contents/cloud.html>`_.

+We support using bcbio-vm for both AWS and local docker usage on Linux systems.
+On Mac OSX, only AWS usage currently works.
+Local docker support for Mac OSX is a work in progress and we have more details on the current status below.
+We welcome feedback and problem reports.

 .. _bcbio-nextgen: https://github.com/chapmanb/bcbio-nextgen
 .. _docker: http://www.docker.io/